UnitTestBot/ksmt/docs/getting-started.md

     }
 }
 ```
 The formula in the example above is satisfiable and we can obtain a model.
-The model contains a concrete values of our symbolic variables `a`, `b` and `c`
+The model contains concrete values of our symbolic variables `a`, `b` and `c`
 which evaluate our formula to `true`.

 Note the use of kotlin `.use { }` construction
 which is useful for releasing all native resources acquired by the solver.

-### Solver incremental api
+### Solver incremental API

-KSMT solver api provides two approaches to incremental formula solving: push/pop
+KSMT solver API provides two approaches to incremental formula solving: push/pop
 and assumptions.

 #### Incremental solving with push/pop